Zigzag Canyon Overlook Hike on Mt Hood

 1) Walk to the far west side of the parking lot and look for a trailhead at the end of it.
 You’ll pass in front of Timberline Lodge and its swimming pool on your way.

-Climb these stairs lined with spreading phlox for option #2
+Climb these stairs next to spreading phlox for option #2

 Whichever way you take, you should be heading west.
 If you pass under a chairlift, you’re going the right way.
 If you take the first way, you’ll pass under two chairlifts.
-There is a small network of trails next to Timberline Lodge, so an offline map might be helpful at the beginning of the hike to get you on the Pacific Crest Trail.
+Timberline Lodge has a small and confusing network of trails behind it, so an offline map might be helpful at the beginning of the hike to get you on the Pacific Crest Trail.
 The area around the lodge is a great place to see wildflowers in summer.
-Look for phlox early in the season followed by buckwheat, asters, and lupines.
+Look for phlox early in the season, followed by buckwheat, asters, and lupines.

 The Magic Mile lift